-1 Cause No. 43839, Final Order (IURC 4/27/2011), pages 50-51
+&lt;sup>1 Cause No. 43839, Final Order (IURC 4/27/2011), pages 50-51

-1 Q. How do the CenterPoint STI goals compare to the STI goals of peer utility 2 companies?
-3 A. CenterPoint's STI goals are generally consistent with goals used by most or 4 CenterPoint's peer utilities as demonstrated in the Meridian Compensation Partners 5 Incentive Plan Analysis (included as Petitioner's Exhibit No. 9, Attachment BRV-8) 6 which are designed to benefit Company stakeholders such as customers 7 communities, employees, and shareholders.
-8 9 Q. Do customers benefit from the inclusion of CenterPoint financial goals, in 10 addition to operational, customer service, and safety goals?
-11 A. Yes.
+A. CenterPoint's STI goals are generally consistent with goals used by most of which are designed to benefit Company stakeholders such as customers, communities, employees, and shareholders.

+CenterPoint's peer utilities as demonstrated in the Meridian Compensation Partners

+Incentive Plan Analysis (included as Petitioner's Exhibit No. 9, Attachment BRV-8),

+Q. Do customers benefit from the inclusion of CenterPoint financial goals, in addition to operational, customer service, and safety goals?

+Yes.
 The goals provide benefits to customers as well as shareholders.
-Customers 12 directly and materially benefit from the provision of STI awards to the Company's 13 employees based on the attainment of financial goals because these goals encourage 14 expense management and operational efficiencies that benefit customers through 15 lower cost of service, safe and reliable operations, and enhanced customer service 16 Petitioner's Witness Richard C. Leger, provides testimony on the importance of the 17 Company's overall financial health.
-The STI plan goals are designed to operate in ar 18 integrated fashion furthering the interests of all stakeholders.
-19 20 Q. Do the incentive goals help minimize operations and maintenance expense?
-21 A. Yes.
-The inclusion of expense management goals in the employee total compensation 22 package fosters awareness at all levels that prudent spending practices are expected 23 and necessary.
-All managers and employees are reminded that their day-to-day 24 actions directly impact the Company's bottom line and its ability to provide service a a reasonable cost to customers.
+Customers directly and materially benefit from the provision of STI awards to the Company's employees based on the attainment of financial goals because these goals encourage expense management and operational efficiencies that benefit customers through lower cost of service, safe and reliable operations, and enhanced customer service.
+Petitioner's Witness Richard C. Leger provides testimony on the importance of the Company's overall financial health.
+The STI plan goals are designed to operate in an integrated fashion furthering the interests of all stakeholders.

+Q. Do the incentive goals help minimize operations and maintenance expense?

+Yes.
+The inclusion of expense management goals in the employee total compensation package fosters awareness at all levels that prudent spending practices are expected and necessary.
+All managers and employees are reminded that their day-to-day actions directly impact the Company's bottom line and its ability to provide service at a reasonable cost to customers.

-- Q. Does the Company's STI compensation cause total pay to exceed levels reasonably necessary for the Company to attract employees? - 3 A. No. As mentioned before, CenterPoint measures the value of total compensation 4 against peer companies to ensure that CenterPoint's compensation as a whole is 5 sufficient to recruit, retain, and motivate each level of the workforce needed to serve 6 customers.
+- 1 Q. Does the Company's STI compensation cause total pay to exceed levels 2 reasonably necessary for the Company to attract employees? - 3 Α. No. As mentioned before, CenterPoint measures the value of total compensation 4 against peer companies to ensure that CenterPoint's compensation as a whole is 5 sufficient to recruit, retain, and motivate each level of the workforce needed to serve 6 customers.
 As long as a utility's total compensation is comparable to its peers and the 7 actual awards under such programs are not excessive, then these costs are as 8 justifiable in today's labor market as is base pay.
 Even if viewed as a free-standing 9 component of pay, however, STI target levels for Company employees are market-10 based and are consistent with similarly-situated employees in our peer companies and 11 with other companies with which the Company competes for talent.

-Q. If the amount paid out to the Company's employees as STI is removed from the total pay equation, how does the Company's pay compare to that at peer companies?

-A. If compensation paid as STI is not included, the Company's total cash compensation is below market when compared to our peers.
-If the Company stopped paying STI, it would negatively impact the Company's ability to attract and retain the employees it needs to provide safe, and reliable natural gas distribution service.
+- Q. If the amount paid out to the Company's employees as STI is removed from the total pay equation, how does the Company's pay compare to that at peer companies? - 16 A. If compensation paid as STI is not included, the Company's total cash compensation 17 is below market when compared to our peers.
+If the Company stopped paying STI, it 18 would negatively impact the Company's ability to attract and retain the employees it 19 needs to provide safe, and reliable natural gas distribution service.

-Q. What portion of STI compensation costs is borne by shareholders?

-22 A. Only the target level of STI compensation is included in the revenue requirement in 23 this case.
+- Q. What portion of STI compensation costs is borne by shareholders? - 22 A. Only the target level of STI compensation is included in the revenue requirement in 23 this case.
 Therefore, all STI compensation in excess of target is borne by 24 shareholders.